 For skilled nursing professionals, Cleveland likely brings to mind one of the world’s largest and most well-regarded healthcare systems, Cleveland Clinic.
-The nonprofit academic medical research center comprises 77,000 caregivers — including more than 15,000 registered nurses — 22 hospitals, and 275 outpatient centers in locations around the world.
-While it’s a big source of Cleveland nursing jobs, it’s far from the only one.
+The nonprofit academic medical research center has nearly 81,000 caregivers — including more than 16,500 registered nurses — 23 hospitals, and 276 outpatient centers in locations around the world.
+While it’s a big source of nursing jobs in Cleveland, it’s far from the only one.

-If you’re looking for nursing jobs, Cleveland has lots to offer.
+If you’re looking for full-time, part-time, contract, temporary, or per diem nursing jobs, Cleveland, Ohio, has lots to offer.
 Check out what this city has for you in terms of work (and play).

 - Is Ohio a compact state?
 Yes.